jrom876/thermal_calculator-/README.md

 # thermal_calculator-
 Thermal Stress Profiler GUI for Electronic Components

-This useful Python TK GUI generates a thermal profile for components as a function of standard datasheet values such as: voltage drop, measured current, RTheta, ambient temp, and max temp of component.
+This useful Python TK GUI generates a thermal profile for components using standard datasheet values such as: voltage drop, measured current, RTheta, ambient temp, and max temp of component.

 It is intended for quick thermal profiling of most electronic components using values from the datasheet.